jrthompson54/DGE.Tools2/readme.md

-# DGE.Tools2: RNA-Seq Analysis Package
+# DGE.Tools2: RNA-Seq Analysis Workflow Package

 DGE.Tools2 is a suite of functions to facilitate and standardize RNA-Seq DGE analysis.
 DGE.Tools relies on the DGEobj data structure to store DGE data and analysis results.